UT-Austin-RobIn/tuli/README.md

 Stereo Calib is a project dedicated to performing stereo camera calibration using Charuco boards, followed by rectification, disparity map generation, and depth map estimation.

+## Some key points
+1. Corner detection sometimes fails with low resolution images (failing for 640x480 for mocap camera but working for 640x480 for realsense camera)

 ## Getting Started

 ### Setup